-Not surprisingly, the Sunshine Coast is experiencing continued growth, with a forecast annual population growth of around 8000 people, increasing from a current population of approximately 328,030 to a forecast population of over 500,000 by 2041, with further increases expected after 2041.
+The Sunshine Coast is experiencing continued growth, with a forecast annual population growth of around 8,000 people, increasing from a current population of approximately 328,030 to a forecast population of over 500,000 by 2041, with further increases expected thereafter.

 The Sunshine Coast's food and agribusiness industry is characterised by a diverse range of sectors including poultry, seafood, horticulture, cattle, dairy and specialty dairy production.
-The Sunshine Coast already has a reputation for producing high-quality fresh foods in a clean green environment.
+The Sunshine Coast already has a reputation for producing high-quality fresh food in a clean green environment.